billsix/programmingFromTheGroundUp/docs/source/functions.rst

 Now, we want to multiply that number with the result of the factorial function.
-If you remember our previous discussion, the result of functions are left in FIXMEAMPeax;.
-So, we need to multiply FIXMEAMPebx;
+If you remember our previous discussion, the result of functions are left in %eax;.
+So, we need to multiply %ebx;
-with FIXMEAMPeax;.
+with %eax;.
 This is done with this instruction:

 ::

        imull %ebx, %eax

-This also stores the result in FIXMEAMPeax;, which is exactly where we want the return value for the function to be!
+This also stores the result in %eax;, which is exactly where we want the return value for the function to be!
 Since the return value is in place we just need to leave the function.
-If you remember, at the start of the function we pushed FIXMEAMPebp;, and moved FIXMEAMPesp;
+If you remember, at the start of the function we pushed %ebp;, and moved %esp;
-into FIXMEAMPebp; to create the current stack frame.
+into %ebp; to create the current stack frame.
 Now we reverse the operation to destroy the current stack frame and reactivate the last
 one: